PostHog/posthog.com/contents/docs/api/post-only-endpoints.md

 PostHog offers support for [feature flags](/docs/features/feature-flags), and you can use our APIs to create and make use of feature flags.
 However, it is important to note that while creating a feature flag is a private action that only your team should be able to perform, checking if a feature flag is active is not.

-As such, to create feature flags, you will need to use [this endpoint](/docs/api/feature-flags).
+As such, to create feature flags, you will need to use another endpoint, which we're currently still documenting.
 However, to check if a feature flag is enabled, you can use the following endpoint:

 #### /decide